Newest Chapters

 “If you’re going to ask me not to go… I can’t promise that,” Tanshi said.

 Ko Biji shook her head, then sat down in front of him.
 “I have something important to tell you.
 Listen.”
-Her eyes were serious, and face was set in stern lines.
+Her eyes were serious, and her face was set in stern lines.

 Tanshi stared at her like he’d never seen her before.
 Ko Biji was never so serious.
 “What’s wrong?” he asked.